neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 #### Hypothesis case to be failed
 In the perspective step, I assumed that the left lane is on 200, and the right one is on 1100 at the bottom of the image.
 If this assumption is wrong, the result of the lane line detection may fail.

-Self detection of the position at the bottom of the image may improve the result.
+Self-detection of the position at the bottom of the image may improve the result.

-2nd order polynomial may be faiiled if the lane line has two curves like `harder_challenge_video.mp4`.
+2nd order polynomial may be failed if the lane line has two curves like `harder_challenge_video.mp4`.
 3rd order polynomial or another equation to represent lane line is required.